diogofgr/aframe-presentation-kit/README.md

 ```
 Check your browser.
 Where is the cube?

-Put it in front of the camera by adding a `posiiton` component and changing its coordinates:
+Put it in front of the camera by adding a `position` component and changing its coordinates:

 ```html
 <a-box